Maximellerbach/AutonomousCar/PythonSerialControl/readme.md

 ### bit masks are not easy to use with bytes

-If you want to use bit maks on bytes as Python does not have indivisual bytes.
+If you want to use bit mask on bytes as Python does not have indivisual bytes.
 And all need to be converted first to byte arrays.
 And then masks applied on the byte arrays.

 The following example is used to send a change in direction to the board.
 As per the protocol, the lower part of the first byte is used for the direction.